-With Dato’ Louis Ng Chun Hau at the helm, Public Gold has been chalking up successes and its outlook continues to be bright and promising.
+With Dato’ Wira Louis Ng Chun Hau at the helm, Public Gold has been chalking up successes and its outlook continues to be bright and promising.
 Ng’s leadership and entrepreneurship have been credited with driving a team of more than 100 employees towards excellence and consistently delivering world-class service to customers.
-The company’s performance is noteworthy as it has been just four short years since its set-up in 2008.
+The company has reached many noteworthy milestones throughout its 12-year journey since its establishment in 2008.

-Today, Public Gold has 18 branches nationwide (including its corporate office, which was officiated by Her Majesty DYMM Seri Paduka Baginda Raja Permaisuri Agong Tuanku Hajah Haminah).
-It has expanded its business territory into Singapore and plans to venture to Brunei and Indonesia soon with its recent rapid growth of 20,000 customers and 10,000 dealers.
+Today, Public Gold has 17 branches nationwide (including its corporate office, which was officiated by Her Majesty DYMM Seri Paduka Baginda Raja Permaisuri Agong Tuanku Hajah Haminah).
+It has expanded its business territory into Singapore and plans to venture to Brunei and Indonesia soon.

 Ng is very much a hands-on leader who gives direction to the company in its planning, strategising and diversifying the business.
 He is proactive and focused on achieving success, often acting on his belief and strong instincts.
 Ng holds the view that success can only come with strong commitment and passion in striving after one’s goals.

 Public Gold’s first office was located in Bukit Jambul on Penang island and opened in 2008.
 It branched out to Bishop Street on the island and to Bandar Sunway in Selangor in 2009.
 A year later, offices opened across other states in the country: in Kota Baru, Ipoh, Sungai Petani in Kedah, and Johor Baru.
-As at 2011, seven more branches were added, including in Kuching, Kuantan, Kuala Terengganu, Melaka, Seremban, Alor Star, and Ampang in Selangor.
-Three more branches are expected to open by mid-year.
-Rapid sales growth has prompted Public Gold to relocate its head office from Bukit Jambul to stand-alone premises in Technoplex, Bayan Lepas; the current Bukit Jambul building continues to operate as a branch.
+As of now, they have branches all over the country including 2 branches in Sarawak and one in Sabah.

 Why Physical Gold?